My dad was a strong proud African man and in my mind he was a rock; never needed anything from anyone, yet he thrived and achieved great things.

 Crafting lasting bliss

-If you’ve been married longer than a week, you might be laughing at me right about now.
+If you’ve been married longer than a week, you might be laughing at my naivety right about now.
 You’ve figured out early that your husband has needs.
 They might not be the same as yours – or as obvious – but they are there.

 It takes a while in these early years to fully appreciate that lasting bliss is not built on air or re-living our pasts and comparing it to the present.